 Doctors use equipment that monitor airway sounds, heart sounds, breathing rate, and blood pressure to detect air embolisms during surgeries.

-Sometimes an air embolism or embolisms are small, and do not block the veins or arteries.
-Small embolisms generally dissipate into the bloodstream and do not cause serious problems.
+Sometimes an air embolism or embolisms are small and don’t block the veins or arteries.
+Small embolisms generally dissipate into the bloodstream and don’t cause serious problems.

 Large air embolisms can cause strokes or heart attacks and could be fatal.
 Prompt medical treatment for an embolism is essential, so immediately call 911 if you have concerns about a possible air embolism.